-In connection with the private offering of units by the Company on July 1, 2003, the Company issued warrants to acquire 1,610,000 shares of common stock, as adjusted for dilution, at \$15 per share.
+In connection with the private placement of units by the Company on July 1, 2003, the Company issued warrants to acquire 1,610,000 shares of common stock, as adjusted for dilution, at \$15.00 per share.
 These warrants expire on July 1, 2005.

 Concurrent with the formation of the Company, ACM contributed a portfolio of structured finance investments and related debt to ARLP, the operating partnership of the Company, in exchange for 3,146,724 units of limited partnership interest in ARLP and warrants to purchase an additional 629,345 operating partnership units.
 Concurrently, the Company, ARLP and ACM entered into a pairing agreement.
 Pursuant to the pairing agreement, each operating partnership unit issued to ACM and issuable to ACM upon exercise of its warrants for additional operating partnership units in connection with the contribution of initial assets was paired with one share of the Company's special voting preferred stock.
-In addition, ACM paid the Company \$31,467.
-Each share of special voting preferred stock entitles the holder to one vote on all matters submitted to a vote of the Company's shareholders.
-A holder of special voting preferred stock will not be entitled to any regular or special dividend payments or other distributions, other than a \$.01 per share liquidation preference.
+The preferred stock was issued to ACM by the Company in exchange for a capital contribution in the amount of \$31,467.
+Each share of special voting preferred stock entitles the holder to one vote on all matters submitted to a vote of the Company's stockholders.
+A holder of special voting preferred stock will not be entitled to any regular or special dividend payments or other distributions, other than a \$0.01 per share liquidation preferred.
 The Company has classified and designated 5,000,000 shares of its 100,000,000 authorized shares of preferred stock as special voting preferred stock.